Does ADHD affect memory?

 5. Source Memory: Source memory involves remembering where and when information was acquired.
 ADHD may affect source memory, making it difficult for individuals to recall the context or origin of specific information.
 This can lead to confusion or misattribution of facts and details.

-People Are Reading: What is another name for Cushing's disease?
+People Are Reading: What antibiotic is good for eczema?

 It’s important to note that memory difficulties in individuals with ADHD are often related to problems with attention, organization, and executive functions, rather than inherent deficits in memory capacity.
 Effective strategies and interventions can help individuals with ADHD improve their memory and compensate for these challenges.
 These may include: